Some corporations are eligible for a special tax designation called “S corporation” status, which exempts them from paying corporate income taxes.

 If the IRS suspects a shareholder has misreported wages in order to decrease their tax burden, they may reclassify additional corporate earnings as wages, which could increase the shareholder’s tax payment significantly.

 While tax advantages make the S corporation an attractive status, S corps aren’t treated equally by each state government.
 For instance, some states treat S corps like C corps for state tax purposes, meaning you’ll only reap the benefits at a federal level.
-Consult with a tax professional to make sure you’re aware of your state’s S corporation rules.
+A tax professional can help you make sure you’re aware of your state’s S corporation rules.